 Why buy plastic bottles of shampoo and shower gel when you could have a more sustainable shower and use alternative products?

 Many brands sell products like shampoo and soap in the form of bars, which of course don’t have to be kept in non-recyclable plastic packaging.
 In fact, some brands like Lush have even gone a step further, and have embraced a zero packaging policy — meaning you can pick up a naked product from a shelf and cut back on waste!

-Avoiding plastic packaging can help you to have a positive impact on the planet, so choose wisely and buy an ethical, eco-friendly shampoo bar instead.
+Avoiding plastic packaging can help you as a woman to have a positive impact on the planet, so choose wisely and buy an ethical, eco-friendly shampoo bar or even eco friendly laundry detergent instead.

 Making these six essential products swaps for eco-friendly woman isn’t difficult, but it can make a huge difference to your personal carbon footprint and help you to live an eco-friendly life.